-It sounds harder than it is, just check out some examples of invitation wording below to see what I mean.
+It sounds harder than it is.
+Just check out some examples of invitation wording below to see what I mean.
 The key is to keep it short.
-We live in a busy world and people want to quickly skim through text, get the point, and be told what to do – which brings me to my next point…
+We live in a busy world.
+People want to quickly skim through the text, get the point, and be told what to do – which brings me to my next point…

 Provide a Clear Call to Action